MONTREAL TO HOST THE SCOTTISH DIASPORA TAPESTRY

 Scotland’s contribution to the world comes to Montreal

-The St. Andrew’s Society of Montreal will be hosting the Scottish Diaspora Tapestry at the Atwater Library and Computer Centre in November 2016.
+The St. Andrew’s Society of Montreal hosted the Scottish Diaspora Tapestry at the Atwater Library and Computer Centre in November 2016.

 The tapestry is composed of 300 panels stitched by volunteers from around the world with Scottish roots to show some aspect of their new countries and the Scots influence there.